jplazaroalonso/ENGINE-RULES-SP/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary and confidential.
+All rights reserved.
+See the [LICENSE](LICENSE) file for complete terms and restrictions.

+**⚠️ CONFIDENTIAL - AUTHORIZED ACCESS ONLY**

 ## 📞 Support